reefab/Projo/INSTALL.md

 Sit down, relax, take the batteries out of your remote and switch your projector on like a 21st century person.

+## Build and Deployement

+### Building

+You'll need node installed on your local machine beforehand.

+    npm -g install # Will install all the dependencies needed for development bower install # Will install the dependencies for runtime

+To build:

+    grunt build

+To launch a server with auto-reloading and livereload

+    grunt server

+### Deploying

+You'll need fabric on your computer beforehand:

+    pip install fabric

+There is a few issues that needs to be fixed for automatic deployement:

+First, ssh key auth: your public key needs to be in `/etc/dropbear/authorized_keys`.

+Then, as Dropbear doesn't provide a SFTP server, you can use just this part from openssh with this very convenient package:

+Install `openssh-sftp-server` on the router:

+    opkg update
+    opkg install openssh-sftp-server

+Now, you just need to do:

+    fab projo deploy